Sytten/nexus-shield/README.md

 );
 ```

-However, if you specify it directly in the `shield` field, there is not need for an helper thus no need for a parameter.
+However, if you specify it directly in the `shield` field, there is no need for a helper thus no need for a parameter.

 ```typescript
 t.string('prop', {